Thieso/AlarmPi/README.md

 Wiring is done according to the individual component pinout diagrams.
 Important is that the raspberry pi its own power supply because when using the same as the LED matrix there is an undervoltage issue and the pi will not start up.
+Another option is to use a boost DC-DC converter to power everything from the same power supply.

 ## Sound file

-The sound file used needs to be called `alarm_sound.wav` and must be placed in the parent directory of the git directory.
+The sound file used needs to be called `alarm_sound.wav` and must be placed in the working directory.
 In general it is easy to change this in the code in `alarm.py` to use different sound files.

 ## Alarm time file